YassineLafryhi/Pascali/README.md

 # Pascali
-A Pascal interpreter built with Java using ANTLR 4
+A Pascal interpreter built with Java, ANTLR 4 and GraalVM (to build a Native Executable))